 How to deep-clean cookie sheets

-- Sprinkle equal amounts of washing soda and cream of tartar onto the cookie sheet.
+- Sprinkle equal amounts of washing soda (not baking soda) and cream of tartar onto the cookie sheet.

 - Pour a small amount of very hot water on top of the sheet.

 - Mix the ingredients into a thick paste.

 - Spread the paste evenly across the pan, making sure to cover all of the gunk and grime.

 - Scrub stains with a non-abrasive scrubbing pad, like Scotchbrite heavy-duty for aluminized steel or non-scratch for aluminum and stainless steel.